WP-Autoplugin/wp-autoplugin/readme.txt

 While WP-Autoplugin aims to generate high-quality code adhering to WordPress standards, we recommend testing the code thoroughly before using it on a production site.

 == Changelog ==

+= 1.4.3 =
+* Added support for Google Gemini 2.5 Pro model
+* Fixed minor UI issue in the Fix Plugin form
+* Improved code generation step for the Fix Plugin feature to avoid fatal errors

 = 1.4.2 =
 * Added a "Copy Hooks" button to use the extracted hooks with any LLM